-Come join us March 3rd as we unveil a new exhibit remembering Gibson Refrigeration—marking exactly 20 years since the last refrigerator rolled off the line!
+Our Ribbon-Cutting Event March 3rd was attended by over 60 people as we unveiled a new exhibit remembering Gibson Refrigeration—marking exactly 20 years since the last refrigerator rolled off the line!
 We have pulled those last employee-signed refrigerators out of storage to display for this exhibit- and will show much more of the story about the history of Gibson/Electrolux, its interaction with its employees and the impact on the community when it moved out.

-We invite the community to attend and celebrate this meaningful piece of Flat River history.
+Come visit the museum and experience this meaningful piece of Flat River history.
 (This exhibit was partially funded by an America250MI Grant, helping preserve this important chapter of local history.)

 HAPPENINGS – DON’T MISS OUT!